Our trip to {SAN DIEGO}:

 WAYFARER BREAD & PASTRY

-Wayfarer Bread & Pastry is a charming neighbourhood bakery, known for its flaky pastries, naturally leavened sourdough and a lineup of seasonal treats.
+Wayfarer Bread & Pastry is a charming neighbourhood bakery to the south of La Jolla, known for its flaky pastries, naturally leavened sourdough and a lineup of seasonal treats.
 Everything is made by hand, with a focus on quality ingredients and old-world techniques that result in some of the best baked goods in San Diego.

 Solana Beach